pemcg/manageiq-automation-howto-guide/chapter17/creating_a_service_bundle.md

 ![screenshot](images/screenshot47.png)

-Select an appropriate Catalog, and the newly create bundle Dialog, from the appropriate drop-downs.
+Select an appropriate Catalog, and the newly created bundle Dialog, from the appropriate drop-downs.

 For the Provisioning Entry Point, navigate to: `ManageIQ/Service/Provisioning/StateMachines/ServiceProvision_Template/CatalogBundleInitialization`.